Itheum/architecture-diagrams/whitepaper.md

 The Data Collection & Analytics Toolkit provides interfaces for app developers to build highly flexible data collection and analytics experiences.
 Apps can be built using our "no-code" toolkit available in the "Management Portal".
 The "no-code" approach allows for a click and build approach to data collection and analytics, where you can reuse prebuilt templates for scheduled data collection or build out your own custom schedules and include tools from a already built collection of Smart Data Types, engagement channels (e.g. Email, SMS, Telegram), data visualisations, machine learning analysis layers (e.g. sentiment analysis), reports, alerts/thresholds (e.g. irregular data pattern detection), video education and many more tools.

 You can also freely "clone" existing apps and build on top of them.
-As an example; if you like the (OKPulse employee wellness app)[https://okpulse.life] - you can clone it and build on top of it by adding new  Smart Data Types and data visualisations.
+As an example; if you like the [OKPulse employee wellness app](https://okpulse.life) - you can clone it and build on top of it by adding new  Smart Data Types and data visualisations.
 We are also working on releasing an SDK and API for people who would like to build apps on Itheum using a programming interface.

 ## Omnichannel Data Collection <a name="intro-2"></a>
 [IMAGE]

+In order to reach the broadest user base and bridge as much highly structured, outcome oriented data from the web2 world into the web3 world; Itheum aims to support a wide range of data collection "channels".
+Channels are pathways from which data is actively and passively collected from users.

+Itheum currently supports automated data collection via Email, SMS, Telegram and Facebook Messenger.
+We are also actively working to support Slack, Voice (via automated telephony calling and speech-to-text collection of data) and WhatsApp.
+Itheum is also building an iOS and Android mobile app that will be be able to integrate with your mobile platform's existing secure data vaults (Apple health and Google Fit) and automate the collection of valuable health and wellness data.

+The platform will also support various 3rd party, on-chain and off-chain (Data Adaptors (Fitbit, Garmin, Open APIs, The Graph, ChainLink etc))[data-adaptors-1]

 ## Automated Data Collection Schedular <a name="intro-2"></a>
 [IMAGE]

+Apps built on the Itheum will actively and passively collect data from users and bridge seamlessly this data into web3.
+Highly structured, outcome oriented data can be collected by using Smart Data Types and these data types usually need to be collected at a pre-defined, structured schedule for them to provide the most value.

+Using the built in `Automated Data Collection Schedular`, you can schedule data collection based on granular conditions and timetables.
+You can pick the day and time data needs to be collected, you can skip certain days or collect weekly, forth-nightly or monthly, you can trigger other specific data to be collected based results of a previous data point or result and also use other customised logic for scheduled data collection.

+For example; in the "Red Heart Challenge" program - blood pressure from you left arm is collected daily but on the weekends, blood pressure data is collected from your right arm.
+Using this schedule, we can derive using data analytics on the "variance of left vs right arm collection" and "weekday vs weekend collection".
+The automated Data Collection Schedular provides the ability to enable rich data collection and increase the value of the final data.

-## Dispense rewards for compliance <a name="intro-2"></a>
+## User Portal <a name="intro-2"></a>
 [IMAGE]

+Every user who joins and participates in Itheum programs (e.g. Red heart Challenge, OKPulse) gets access to their very own `user portal`.
+The user portal provides them with full visibility on the data that have been collected on them and will provide the user with the tools to edit or delete data at anytime.
+The user portal enables full visibility, management and control of the user's interactions with Itheum Apps.

+Along with providing users with control over their app subscriptions and data, the portal can also be used by users to manage their account preferences, watch education modules (see below), participate in rewards programs (swap engagement reward points for gift-cards) and join new programs.

+The user portal will also be the central hub for "data and privacy control and regulation", where the user can opt in to having their data stored in specific regions or to even completely exit from the Itheum ecosystem and request a full delete of their data assets and history (e.g. "forget-me").
+In future; When Data Coalitions provide services like "delegated data usage policy approver" - the user portal can use used by the user to manage the this delegation interface.

-## User Portal <a name="intro-2"></a>
+## Management Portal <a name="intro-2"></a>
 [IMAGE]